bhargavvarmasagi/GDP-Team04/README.md

 Polishing the details for prototype demonstrations and mapping out plans for Spring 2025.
 Ensuring accuracy and completeness through continuous research and review before submission.

+Analyzing Final Functional Requirements List (Iteration 2):- (11/15/2024) Reviewed and refined the user interactions for the Maryville Grocery Delivery App.
+Focused on enhancing the functionality of advanced search filters and real-time order tracking.
+Developed detailed specifications for payment gateway integrations to ensure secure transactions.
+Evaluated the system’s role-based access controls, defining permissions for customers, delivery agents, and administrators.